yyoshiaki/ikra/README_en.md

 ## For Mac Users

 [DBCLS Mr.Ota](https://github.com/inutano) solved the problem that salmon doesn’t work on Mac.
 The cause of the problem is that Docker is allocated only 2GB by default on Mac.
-Therefore,like this picture, the problem will be solved by allocating large amount of memories to Docker, such as 8GB,and doing Apply & Restart.
+Therefore,like this picture, the problem will be solved by allocating large amount of memories to Docker, such as 8GB, and doing Apply & Restart.

 ![img](img/docker_mac0.png)
 ![img](img/docker_mac1.png)